 IELTS results is recognized by more than 10,000 organisations, including educational institutions, employers, professional associations and governments, in 135 countries around the world.

 IELTS test content is developed by an international team of experts and undergoes extensive research to ensure the test remains fair and unbiased for any candidate regardless of nationality, background, gender, lifestyle or location.
-You can take IELTS Academic or IELTS General Training, depending on the organisation you are applying to and your plans for the future.
+You can take IELTS Academic or IELTS General Training, depending on the organization you are applying to and your plans for the future.

 IELTS score is internationally recognized as an English Language proficiency requirement for higher education, in almost all countries including the USA, the United Kingdom, Australia, Canada and New Zealand.
 Highest possible band score is 9.0; most universities accept a score of 6.0 for undergraduate admission and 6.0-7.0 for graduate admission.
 There are two versions of the IELTS test.

 IELTS Academic module test assesses whether you have adequate English Language proficiency to take a degree course or professional training.
-Students seeking entry to a university or an institution of higher education need to take Academic Module.
+Students seeking entry to a university or an institution for higher education need to take Academic Module.